Omarhamdyi/ml-algorithms-from-scratch/linear-regression-comparison/README.md

 ### 3. Scikit-learn Implementation
 Uses the **LinearRegression** class from Scikit-learn.
-Internally, it applies *Ordinary Least Squares (OLS)*, which is mathematically equivalent to the Normal Equation, but implemented in an optimized way.
+Internally, it applies *Ordinary Least Squares (OLS)*, which is mathematically equivalent to the **Normal Equation**, but implemented in an optimized way.

 **Key differences from Normal Equation:**
 - Handles numerical stability issues better